ECMA-262-3 in detail. Chapter 2. Variable object.

 };

-Arguments objects is the property of the activation object of a function context.
+Arguments object is a property of the activation object.
 It contains the following properties:

 Example: